-DAST is the the process of finding security issues using manual and automation testing tools that simulates external attacks on an application to identify outcomes that are not part of a typical user experience.
+DAST is the process of finding security issues using manual and automation testing tools that simulates external attacks on an application to identify outcomes that are not part of a typical user experience.

-A dynamic application security testing (DAST) tool is a testing tool that examines the application during runtime.
+A dynamic application security testing tool is a testing tool that examines the application during runtime.
 The purpose of DAST is to detect exploitable flaws in the application while it is running, using a wide range of attacks.

 In DAST, the application is tested with different inputs and parameters, and the tool monitors the application, looking for any reactions.
 The goal is to test the application for all possible vulnerabilities, and the DAST tool will generate a report detailing the weaknesses of the application.

 Application security testing is an integral part of the Software Development Life Cycle (SDLC).
 It is essential to test the application during the development phase, as well as the production phase.
 DAST tools are the next step in the evolution of application security testing, as they can detect vulnerabilities using different kinds of real-time attacks.